devlemire/employee-list/README.md

 </ul>
 ```

-Now each item in the `this.props.employee` array will be refrenced in our callback function as `employee` and we can add JSX inside of our return.
-Let's have our callback return a `<li>` element that has a `key` attribute equal the the `employee.id`.
+Now each item in the `this.props.employee` array will be referenced in our callback function as `employee` and we can add JSX inside of our return.
+Let's have our callback return a `<li>` element that has a `key` attribute equal to the `employee.id`.

 ```jsx
 <ul>